-All of our consolidated revenues are derived primarily from sales of broad selection of garden equipment and secondarily from search engine optimization consulting, internet campaign planning and social media consulting.
-An independent third party contractor performed the web development since second quarter of 2015.
-The increase in revenue is primarily driven by the sales from Perfecular of \$82,607.
-Since the acquisition of Perfecular on December 30, 2015, our revenues have increased and we believe that such revenues could continue to increase as we continue to market our products.
+We hired an independent third party contractor performed the web development since the first quarter of 2015 and this service was terminated on April 30, 2016 because we discontinued offering digital marketing services.

+The increase in revenue is primarily driven by the sales from Perfecular of \$79,669 and \$248,879 for three and nine months ended September 30, 2016, respectively.
+Since the acquisition of Perfecular on December 30, 2015, our revenues have increased and we believe that such revenues could continue to increase as we continue to market and sell our products.